 The rod really shows Daiwa's commitment to quality.
 It is not a heavy rod, yet it feels substantial.
 You can tell right away that it is a rod with which you can battle very nice fish and expect to win.

-For me the rod was a very pleasant surprise.
-It was not at all what I was looking for when I imported the first one for evaluation.
+For me the original 43MF was a very pleasant surprise.
+It was not at all what I was expecting when I imported the first one for evaluation.
 Looking at the specs in the Daiwa catalog, I thought it might be the

-"stiffer Ito" that more than a few tenkara anglers had said that they
+"stiffer Ito" that back then more than a few tenkara anglers had said that they

 wanted.
 It wasn't.
 Although the Kiyose 43 rods are roughly the same length as the Ito, and they do zoom, they and the Ito are apples and oranges.
 The Ito is long and whippy.
 The Daiwa Kiyose 43M-Y is long and beefy.

-the Daiwa Kiyose 43M really does is give you a rod that is light in hand, can be fished at either 12.5' or 14' and will handle a wide range of fish sizes.
+The Daiwa Kiyose 43M-Y is a rod that is light in hand, can be fished at either 12.5' or 14' and will handle a wide range of fish sizes.

 The rod is a tip flex rod, as are most keiryu rods.
 The soft tip sections allow you to cast a light line and to get a very delicate presentation.
-Although most US anglers use a heavier line, the 43M will cast a size 3 line very nicely.
+Although most US anglers will use a heavier line, the 43M-Y will cast a size 3 line nicely.
 The top few sections bend easily enough that 10-12" fish are fun, but if your delicate presentation yields a hog of a fish, the rod will be able to handle it.
 The Daiwa designers managed to create a sensitive rod that is remarkably beefy and doesn't feel like a club.